+4.2.
 An IV model of ORU

-In the human capital compensation perspective the choice of educational attainment is related to unobserved personal characteristics, some individuals compensate for traits and skills they lack through greater investment in education.
+In the human capital compensation perspective the choice of educational attainment is related to unobserved personal characteristics: some individuals compensate for traits and skills they lack through greater investment in education.
 In addition to fixed effects, an alternative and common way of handling unobserved heterogeneity involves the use of instrumental variables (IV).

-There are numerous examples of IV analyses of the return to education (see, e.g., Harmon et al. 2003 for a recent overview).
+There are numerous examples of IV analyses of the return to education (see, e.g., Harmon et al., 2003 for a recent overview).
 These share the characteristic of having one endogenous variable measuring education that is instrumented using one or more variables.
 Here the situation is somewhat different.
-Recall that the definitions of the various mismatch categories are OE = AE - RE if OE > 0, UE = RE - AE if UE > 0 and RE = AE if OE = 0 and UE = 0.
+Recall that the definitions of the various mismatch categories are OE=AE-RE if OE>0, UE=RE-AE if UE>0 and RE=AE if OE=0 and UE=0.
 Since attained education appears in all three mismatch categories we have to treat all three as endogenous.
 As we for identification need at least one instrument per endogenous regressor we thus need at least three exogenous instruments.

 In order for IV analyses to yield acceptable estimates, these instruments have to fulfil two conditions: relevance and exogeneity.
 Relevance implies a correlation between the instrument and the endogenous regressor, whereas exogeneity implies no correlation between the instrument and the error term in the main regression.
-Important is also the predictive power of the instruments, as weak instruments yield less reliable estimates (see Murray 2006 for a didactic overview of these and other issues in IV estimation).
+Important is also the predictive power of the instruments, as weak instruments yield less reliable estimates (see Murray, 2006 for a didactic overview of these and other issues in IV estimation).

 When considering potential instruments we are limited to the information available in the surveys.
-We have focused on variables measuring aspects of childhood circumstances, as these seem likely to influence educational careers (i.e., relevant) while at the same time less likely to be correlated with adult wages given education (i.e., exogenous).
+We have focused on variables measuring aspects of childhood circumstances, as these seem likely to influence educational careers (i.e., relevant) while at the same time are less likely to be correlated with adult wages given education (i.e., exogenous).
 Specifically, four instruments are used in the analyses; sibship size, place of residence during childhood, economic problems in family of origin and disruption in family of origin.
-These are all examples of instruments that have been applied in previously published analyses of the return to education and/or analyses of educational choice.8
+These instruments are all examples of instruments that have been applied in previously published analyses of the return to education and/or analyses of educational choice.9

-Results from two different IV-analyses are reported in table 3, models 4 and 5, together with the results from various specification tests.
+Results from two different IV analyses are reported in Table 3, models 4 and 5, together with the results from various specification tests.
 In model 4 we present the 2SLS version of IV.
-However, rather than examining the mismatch estimates, we begin by focusing on the specifications tests reported at the bottom of the table.
+We begin by focusing on the specifications tests reported at the bottom of the table.
 The Anderson canonical correlations likelihood-ratio test indicates the relevance of the instruments, with the null hypothesis being that they are not.
-This hypothesis should preferably be rejected, and as can be seen from the pvalue this is also the case here.
-Hansen's J-test in turn indicates exogeneity, with the null
+Although not entirely conclusive, the p-value indicates that the hypothesis can be rejected.
+Hansen's J-test in turn indicates exogeneity, with the null hypothesis is supported.
+Less satisfactory is the result from the last specification test, the Cragg-Donald F-statistic.
+This is a test of the strength of the instruments, and the null hypothesis is that the instruments are weak.
+Although there are no critical values available for this type of application, the statistic nevertheless suggests that our instruments are weak.10